ycparak/pkms/content/craig-mod.md

 ---
 title: Craig Mod
 date: 2020-06-14
-abstract: "Craig Mod is a writer, author & publisher, designer and photographer.
+abstract: "Craig Mod is a writer, author, publisher, designer and photographer.
 His writing has deeply influenced the way I think about technology and the role it plays in my life."
-excerpt: ''
 collection: Note
 collections: Notes
 ---